Learn more about Agency Accreditation

 Current Training Opportunities

 What is CAPRA?
 What does it mean to become CAPRA Accredited?
-Participate in this webinar series — whether you are a professional, represent an agency or are a visitor (new and renewing) — to learn the answers to these questions and more.
+Register and participate in this comprehensive webinar series — whether you are a professional, represent an agency (new and renewing) or are a CAPRA Volunteer — to learn the answers to these questions and more.
 Information covered will help park and recreation professionals prepare to participate in the CAPRA process and visitors to serve on visit teams.
-The webinar series will cover a general overview of CAPRA and the accreditation process; the 10 sections of the CAPRA National Standards; guidelines for creating your self-assessment report and collecting your evidence of compliance; responsibilities of Commission Review Team (CRT) members and Site Visit Team (SVT) members; things to expect with your agency’s site or virtual visit; ways to get involved in CAPRA; and a list of resources to help you along the way.
+The webinar series covers a general overview of CAPRA and the accreditation process; the 10 sections of the CAPRA National Standards; guidelines for creating your self-assessment report and collecting your evidence of compliance; responsibilities of Commission Review Team (CRT) members and Site Visit Team (SVT) members; things to expect with your agency’s site or virtual visit; ways to get involved in CAPRA; and a list of resources to help you along the way.

 - What is CAPRA?

 - CAPRA Standards: Sections 1, 2, 3 and 9

 - CAPRA Standards: Sections 4 and 5

 - CAPRA Standards: Sections 6, 7, 8 and 10